dharmafly/noodle/README.md

 It's recommended that you use the command line tool to add posts.

 If you are unable, you can add posts manually.
-[Details on the wiki] (https://github.com/dharmafly/dharmafly-docs/wiki/Manually-adding-posts)
+[Details on the wiki] (https://github.com/dharmafly/satya/wiki/Manually-adding-posts)

 Site variables
 ==================

-These are set in `_config-local.yml`.
+~These are set in `/docs/.satya-config.yml`.~

-### `config-local.yml`
+~### `/docs/.satya-config.yml`~ Section to be updated.

-On first building the documentation site using the command line tool, you will need to create the `_config-local.yml` file by copying (not renaming) the `config-local.example.yml` file in your `gh-pages` branch.
+~On first building the documentation site using the command line tool, you will need to update the `/docs/.satya-config.yml` file by copying (not renaming) the `config-local.example.yml` file in your `gh-pages` branch.~

 Site variables are in the following format (YAML)